 Creative thinking is an essential skill for artists.
 However, it can be a challenge for art students to learn and for art teachers to teach.
 In my room, I like to build creative skills through games and challenges.
-Today I’d like to share one of my most effective lessons on creativity, the Art History Remix.
+Today, I’d like to share one of my most effective lessons on creativity called the Art History Remix.

 The first step is to divide your students into groups.
 I find groups of three to four students work best.
 Next, pass out printed copies of famous paintings.
-I include things like Vermeer’s Girl with a Pearl Earring, van Eyck’s Arnolfini Portrait, and Botticelli’s The Birth of Venus.
-After passing out the paintings, have students spend a few minutes studying them.
+I include things like Vermeer’s Girl with a Pearl Earring and van Eyck’s Arnolfini Portrait.
+After passing the paintings out, have students spend a few minutes examining them.

 Tell the groups their job will be to “remix” their historical painting in some way.
-They will need to create a reimagined version that adds to or changes the meaning of the original work.
-Kehinde Wiley is a great artist to use during your explanation because he re-imagines classic paintings by adding contemporary figures and lush floral backgrounds.
+They will need to create a reimagined version that adds to or changes the original work’s meaning.
+Kehinde Wiley is a great artist to use during your explanation because he reimagines classic paintings by adding contemporary figures and lush floral backgrounds.

-I ask students to think about how the images are similar and how they are different.
-I ask, “Did Wiley copy or did he add to David’s work to make something new and original?”
-This discussion is one that’s familiar and fascinating to kids who have grown up seeing images repurposed through memes and gifs.
-The discussion also addresses what this lesson is after– to build an understanding of the difference between copying and artistic appropriation.
+Students identify how the images are similar and how they are different.
+They determine if Wiley copied the original or if he added to Davi’s work to make something original.
+This discussion is familiar and fascinating to kids who have grown up seeing images repurposed through memes and gifs.
+This is a great time to build an understanding of copying versus artistic appropriation.

 To help students focus, I give the following three guidelines:

-When time is up, have each group share their top three ideas with the class.
-From there, groups will need to come up with a plan including the materials needed and each team member’s role.
+Each group shares its top three ideas with the class when the designated time is up.
+From there, groups develop plans that include the materials needed and each team member’s role.

-Of course, the last step is to have students create their art history remix pieces.
+The last step is to have students create their Art History Remix pieces.
 I love watching the students work.
-The assignment is challenging and requires quite a bit of higher level thinking.
+The assignment is challenging and requires quite a bit of higher-level thinking.
 However, it becomes doable because of the power of group learning.
 Teams discuss ideas, give each other feedback, and work to solve problems as they arise.
 What might be a frustrating beginning-of-the-year task for individuals becomes a fun task to take on with others.

-I always use this lesson during the first week of school with my high school Art 1 students because it sets a standard for original art, previews the level of creative independence I expect, and helps develop a classroom culture of collaboration.
-I love this lesson because it’s engaging and fun, while at the same time full of challenging material.
-My students love it, too, and it helps them start to see how art history can be a visual conversation, with current artists building on the work of the past.
+I use this lesson during the first week of school with my high school Art 1 students because it sets a standard for original art, previews the expected level of creative independence, and helps develop a classroom culture of collaboration.
+I love this lesson because it’s engaging and fun while at the same time full of challenging material.
+My students enjoy it too.
+It helps them start to see how art history can be a visual conversation with current artists building on the work of the past.

-How do you teach students about issues relating to originality and creativity?
+How do you teach students about originality and creativity?